LunarPhobia/Real_world_project_CNE370/README.md

 ## Overview

 This project utilizes docker-compose containers running MaxScale to create a sharded SQL database containing zipcode information.
+A python script is then used to  connect, query, and demonstrate the merged database.

 ## Configuration